grokify/go-nist-sp-800-53/docsrc/rev5/low_baseline/ia.md

 Mechanisms supporting and/or implementing authenticator management capability

+### ia-5.1: Password-based Authentication

+For password-based authentication:

+Maintain a list of commonly-used, expected, or compromised passwords and update the list {{ insert: param, ia-05.01_odp.01 }} and when organizational passwords are suspected to have been compromised directly or indirectly;

+Verify, when users create or update passwords, that the passwords are not found on the list of commonly-used, expected, or compromised passwords in IA-5(1)(a);

+Transmit passwords only over cryptographically-protected channels;

+Store passwords using an approved salted key derivation function, preferably using a keyed hash;

+Require immediate selection of a new password upon account recovery;

+Allow user selection of long passwords and passphrases, including spaces and all printable characters;

+Employ automated tools to assist the user in selecting strong password authenticators; and

+Enforce the following composition and complexity rules: {{ insert: param, ia-05.01_odp.02 }}.

+Password-based authentication applies to passwords regardless of whether they are used in single-factor or multi-factor authentication.
+Long passwords or passphrases are preferable over shorter passwords.
+Enforced composition rules provide marginal security benefits while decreasing usability.
+However, organizations may choose to establish certain rules for password generation (e.g., minimum character length for long passwords) under certain circumstances and can enforce this requirement in IA-5(1)(h).
+Account recovery can occur, for example, in situations when a password is forgotten.
+Cryptographically protected passwords include salted one-way cryptographic hashes of passwords.
+The list of commonly used, compromised, or expected passwords includes passwords obtained from previous breach corpuses, dictionary words, and repetitive or sequential characters.
+The list includes context-specific words, such as the name of the service, username, and derivatives thereof.

+for password-based authentication, a list of commonly used, expected, or compromised passwords is maintained and updated {{ insert: param, ia-05.01_odp.01 }} and when organizational passwords are suspected to have been compromised directly or indirectly;

+for password-based authentication when passwords are created or updated by users, the passwords are verified not to be found on the list of commonly used, expected, or compromised passwords in IA-05(01)(a);

+for password-based authentication, passwords are only transmitted over cryptographically protected channels;

+for password-based authentication, passwords are stored using an approved salted key derivation function, preferably using a keyed hash;

+for password-based authentication, immediate selection of a new password is required upon account recovery;

+for password-based authentication, user selection of long passwords and passphrases is allowed, including spaces and all printable characters;

+for password-based authentication, automated tools are employed to assist the user in selecting strong password authenticators;

+for password-based authentication, {{ insert: param, ia-05.01_odp.02 }} are enforced.

+Identification and authentication policy

+password policy

+procedures addressing authenticator management

+system security plan

+system design documentation

+system configuration settings and associated documentation

+password configurations and associated documentation

+other relevant documents or records

+Organizational personnel with authenticator management responsibilities

+organizational personnel with information security responsibilities

+system/network administrators

+system developers

+Mechanisms supporting and/or implementing password-based authenticator management capability

 ### ia-6: Authentication Feedback

 Obscure feedback of authentication information during the authentication process to protect the information from possible exploitation and use by unauthorized individuals.